sangkunine/NatureWorks/README.md

 Please contact us at <info@nova-graphix.com> for any question or suggestion.

-Thank you for reading the above description on **NatureWorks**, developed by [NovaGraphix, Co.](https://www.nova-graphix.com/) Note that we will continue to add new features and new technologies.
+Thank you for reading the above description on **NatureWorks**, developed by [NovaGraphix, Co.](https://www.nova-graphix.com/) Note that we will continue to add new features and technologies.